What to do in the garden in December

 Prevent Wind Rock in Roses

-Wind Rock in roses can be a problem in the winter, especially for the taller varieties.
+Wind rock can be a problem for roses, especially for the taller varieties.
 Strong winter winds can cause the rose to shift about in the wind, which creates a gap between the stem and the soil.
-This gap can get bigger as the plant moves about in the wind, which allows water gets in around the stem, and then to freeze.
+This gap can get bigger as the plant moves about in the wind, which allows water in around the stem, and then to freeze.
 It is possible to reduce the plant's vulnerability to "wind rock" by pruning the stems down by around a third.
-Only prune roses during a mild spell otherwise it is possible the frost may damage the growth bud below the cut and cause die back of the stem.
+Only prune roses during a mild spell, otherwise it is possible the frost may damage the growth bud below the cut and cause die back of the stem.

 If there is a prolonged spell of low temperatures and freezing weather, it is possible for the water in a water butt to freeze, and this expansion will cause the plastic to fracture as in the image left.
-This is what happened in my garden during a spell of very bad weather.
-If severe weather is forecast, consider draining the water butt, otherwise it can be an expensive mistake.
+I took this image, and it is exactly what happened in my garden during a spell of very bad weather.
+To avoid costly repairs, drain your water butt if severe weather is predicted.

 Weed Borders and Thin out Forget-me-nots

 Winter can be a good time for weeding.
-I often find that the battle against the weeds has been lost by the end of the summer, especially as plants are so lush the weeds are hidden and only fully revealed as the time comes to clear the borders.
+I often find that by summer's end, I've lost the battle against the weeds, especially because lush plants hide them until it's time to clear the borders.
 After a frost is a good time to weed; the ground yields the weeds more easily.

 It is good to look forward to Spring and Forget-me-nots (latin name Myosotis) often get a bad press as a zealous self seeding cottage plant.
 Bad press or not, forget-me-nots can offer much welcomed early spring colour and look fantastic with spring bedding and in a natural setting alongside a stream in a semi wild patch.